US vice president Pence makes his 1st visit to Auschwitz

-WARSAW, Poland (AP) — U.S. Vice President Mike Pence is visiting the memorial site of Auschwitz along with the Polish president.
+WARSAW, Poland (AP) — U.S. Vice President Mike Pence visited the memorial site of Auschwitz on Friday along with the Polish president.

 It was the first visit for Pence, a conservative Christian, to the site where German forces murdered 1.1 million people, most of them Jews but also Poles, Roma and others, during the Nazis’ occupation of Eastern Europe during World War II.